puavous/lmad1/README.md

 of the workshop.
 (Some 4 hours of guidance will be provided each day on Thursday, Friday, and Saturday of the Instanssi 2023 party.)

+## Tools and equipment for participants

+What is needed in the workshop:

+- Laptop with current Linux, Mac or Windows.

+- Headphones will help with creating music without distracting others.

+- Some software will be needed and installed in the first session:

+  + GNU software development tools (Linux, Windows Subsystem for Linux, or GNU tools for Mac)

+  + Decent code editor such as VSCode

+  + A browser that can preview the obfuscated Javascript executable.
+Tested recently with Chrome Version 110.0.5481.105 (Official Build) (64-bit)

+  + Starter package with a barebones example will be made available to participants on-site as a downloadable ZIP file. **No need at all** to clone or fork this git repository in order to participate!
+The starter package will contain a snapshot of everything.

 ## Example of workshop schedule in a 4-day demo party

 The following example schedule assumes the compo deadline to be 6pm on Saturday